pascal-awsdevops/MyCloudProfile/README.md

 ## 🚀 About Me

-I'm a certified **AWS Cloud Practitioner** with over **2 years of hands-on remote project experience**, building secure, resilient, and scalable infrastructure using AWS Free Tier services.
+I'm a certified **AWS Cloud Practitioner** trainee with over **2 years of hands-on remote project experience**, building secure, resilient, and scalable infrastructure using AWS Free Tier services.

 🔧 My focus is on **Cloud Support**, **DevOps automation**, **CI/CD pipelines**, and **Infrastructure as Code**—leveraging modern tools like Terraform, Ansible, Docker, and GitHub Actions.